Arindam01gi/Weather_app_Backend/README.md

 # Weather_app_Backend

-You can find weather in your place by searching here.
+You can find weather for any place by searching here.

 ## Run Locally